Itheum/itheumcore-elrond-data-nft-minter/README.md

 ## Introduction

 This contract allows the owner of it to create an SFT collection towards which anyone can contribute by creating Data NFTs.
-The creators can even choose their own royalties or supply
+The creators can even choose their own royalties or supply.

 ## Prerequisites